top of page

 BIOGRAPHY

-Varinia has appeared as a soloist with leading orchestras in Peru, the North London Sinfonia, and most recently gave the UK premiere of Rafael Junchaya’s Yaraví with Duo Aina at St John’s Smith Square.
-A prize-winning chamber musician, she won First Prize and the Audience Prize at the Massimo Antonelli International Chamber Music Competition with the Alauda Quartet, touring extensively across Europe and appearing on broadcasts in Spain and Germany.
-She is also a recipient of the Royal Philharmonic Society Enterprise Award for her work with Platform Music, promoting underrepresented composers, and was awarded the title Associate of the Royal Academy of Music (ARAM) in recognition of her contributions to the music field.
+A prize-winning chamber musician, she received First Prize and the Audience Prize at the Massimo Antonelli International Chamber Music Competition with the Alauda Quartet, touring extensively throughout Europe and appearing on radio broadcasts in Spain and Germany.
+She is a recipient of the Royal Philharmonic Society Enterprise Award for her work with her trio, Platform Music, and was awarded ARAM in 2019 in recognition of her contributions to the music field.

-Varinia graduated from the Interlochen Arts Academy, The Juilliard School (BM), and the University of Iowa (MA) with full scholarships from these institutions.
-She furthered her studies at the Royal Academy of Music in London (Professional Diploma with Distinction) and completed masterclasses at the Barenboim–Said Akademie with Yuri Bashmet and at the Jeunesses Musicales International Chamber Music Campus with Heime Müller, Gerhard Schulz, and Donald Weilerstein.
-Her principal teachers include Heidi Castleman, Steven Tenenbom, Christine Rutledge, David Holland, Garfield Jackson, and Mate Szűcs.
-She performs on a contemporary viola by Hiroshi Iizuka and a Hill bow generously on loan from the Royal Academy of Music Museum Collection.
+Varinia studied at the Interlochen Arts Academy, The Juilliard School (BM), and the University of Iowa (MA), receiving full scholarships from each institution, and later completed a Professional Diploma with Distinction at the Royal Academy of Music in London.
+She has worked closely with Garth Knox and participated in masterclasses with Yuri Bashmet at the Barenboim–Said Akademie and the Jeunesses Musicales International Chamber Music Campus.
+Her principal teachers include Heidi Castleman, Steven Tenenbom, Christine Rutledge, David Holland, and Garfield Jackson.

 About: About